TobikoData/sqlmesh-examples/README.md

 This repository contains standalone example SQLMesh projects for you to tinker with, test, and break.
 The examples vary in size and complexity, demonstrating different SQLMesh features and options.

 Each set of example projects contains a Jupyter notebook (`.ipynb` file) that walks through the project's contents and describes notable features.
 The notebook file is not necessary to run/use the example project and can be deleted.
-You can view the notebook in Github if you do not want to run it locally.
+You can view a rendered notebook in Github if you do not want to run it locally (e.g., the [sushi project overview notebook](https://github.com/TobikoData/sqlmesh-examples/blob/main/001_sushi/sushi-overview.ipynb)).

 ### Project data

 SQLMesh projects require data to transform, and each project uses a local DuckDB database to store its data.
 Each example contains a database with a small amount of data so the projects will run out of the box.

 The projects each contain a Python file with helper functions that add data to the database, which is useful for simulating real-world scenarios where new data are ingested over time.
-Each helper file defines a command line interface, so the functions may be called from the CLI or by importing and calling them in Python (as the notebook files do).
+Each helper file defines a command line interface, so the functions may be called from the CLI or by importing and calling them in Python (as the overview notebook files do).

 ## How to use this repository